AppDaemon/appdaemon/docs/APPGUIDE.rst

-The Alexa App is basically just a standard API App that uses Alexa helper functions to understand the incoming request and format a response to be sent back to Amazon, to describe the spoken resonse and card for Alexa.
+The Alexa App is basically just a standard API App that uses Alexa helper functions to understand the incoming request and format a response to be sent back to Amazon, to describe the spoken response and card for Alexa.

 Here is a sample Alexa App that can be extended for whatever intents you